Don't be disappointed!

 Explore the tabs above for more information, or use the quick links below:

-School and group visits can also be arranged at any time.
+School and group visits can still be arranged after this date.

 The Wimbledon Windmill Museum Trust is a Registered Charity, No. 1015265